lzl124631x/LeetCode/README.md

 532 | K-diff Pairs in an Array | Easy
 530 | Minimum Absolute Difference in BST | Easy
 504 | Base 7 | Easy
+535 | Encode and Decode TinyURL | Medium